 - 1 tsp. whole grain mustard or caraway seeds

 - Garnish: Thousand Island dressing if desired

 - Let the rye bread dry out overnight or lightly toast in oven to dry the bread out.

 - Combine eggs, milk and mustard or caraway seeds and whisk to combine well.
 Set aside.

 - Combine in bowl the bread, corned beef, 1 cup of the swiss cheese, sauerkraut.
 Transfer to small buttered casserole dish.
 Pour the egg/milk mixture over top.
-Let the egg mixture soak into the bread for about 15 minutes or so (my bread was thin so I just let it soak while the oven was preheating).
-Top with remaining swiss cheese and bake at 350° for about 30-40 minutes until set.
+Let the egg mixture soak into the bread for about 15 minutes or so.
+Top with remaining Swiss cheese and bake at 350° for about 30-40 minutes until set.